rastating/joomlavs/README.md

 A black box, Ruby powered, Joomla vulnerability scanner

 ## What is it?
-Joomla VS is a Ruby application that can help automate assessing how vulnerable a Joomla installation is to exploitation.
+JoomlaVS is a Ruby application that can help automate assessing how vulnerable a Joomla installation is to exploitation.
 It supports basic finger printing and can scan for vulnerabilities in components, modules and templates as well as vulnerabilities that exist within Joomla itself.

 ## License
 Copyright (C) 2015 rastating

-Running Joomla VS against websites without prior mutual consent may be illegal in your country.
-The author and parties involved in its development accept no liability and are not responsible for any misuse or damage caused by Joomla VS.
+Running JoomlaVS against websites without prior mutual consent may be illegal in your country.
+The author and parties involved in its development accept no liability and are not responsible for any misuse or damage caused by JoomlaVS.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.